Oszilloraptor/CallbackSwitch/README.md

 - `SwitchByIsA` -> Keys are Interfaces (FQCN), prioritized by order of added callbacks (first wins)
 - `SwitchByType` -> Keys are inbuilt types or FQCNs, FQCNs have higher priority
 - `SwitchByValue` -> Keys are the values
+- `SwitchBySubstring` -> Keys are substrings of the passed value; prioritized by order of added callbacks (first wins)

 You can also easily implementing your own CallbackSwitches by extending the `AbstractCallbackSwitch` and implementing the only abstract method to choose which callback to use